The Raven (1963 film): Plot

-In the year 1506, the sorcerer Dr. Erasmus Craven has been mourning the death of his wife Lenore for over two years, much to the dismay of his daughter (Lenore's stepdaughter), Estelle.
+In the year 1506, the sorcerer Dr. Erasmus Craven has been mourning the death of his wife Lenore for over two years, much to the dismay of Lenore's stepdaughter Estelle.
 One night he is visited by a raven, the wizard Dr. Bedlo.
 Together they brew a potion that restores Bedlo to human form.

 Bedlo explains that he was transformed by Dr. Scarabus in an unfair duel.
 Both decide to see Scarabus, Bedlo to exact revenge and Craven to look for his wife, whom Bedlo saw alive at Scarabus's castle.
 After fighting off an attack by Craven's coachman, who acted under the influence of Scarabus, they are joined by Estelle and by Bedlo's son Rexford, and set out to the castle.
 Estelle and Rexford become fond of each other over the journey.

 At the castle, Scarabus greets his guests with false friendship, and Bedlo is apparently killed as he conjures a storm in an act of defiance.
 At night, however, Rexford finds Bedlo alive and well, hiding in the castle.
 Bedlo conspired with Scarabus to deliver Craven to him, so that Scarabus could acquire his magical secrets.
 Craven, meanwhile, is visited and tormented by Lenore, who is revealed to have faked her death to become Scarabus's mistress.

 As Craven, Estelle, Rexford and Bedlo try to escape from the castle, Scarabus stops them, and they are imprisoned.
 Bedlo panics and begs Scarabus to turn him back into a raven rather than torture him.
 He then flees the dungeon by flying away.
 Craven is forced to choose between surrendering his magical secrets to Scarabus or watching his daughter be tortured.
 Having only pretended to desert his friends and son, Bedlo secretly returns and frees Rexford, and together they aid Craven.

 Craven and Scarabus engage in a magic duel.
 After a series of attacks, counterattacks and insults, during which Scarabus sets the castle on fire, Craven defeats Scarabus.
 Lenore tries to reconcile with him, claiming that she was bewitched by Scarabus, but Craven disbelieves and rejects her.
 Craven, Bedlo, Estelle and Rexford escape as the castle collapses on Scarabus and Lenore; both survive, but Scarabus's magic is gone.

 Bedlo, still a raven, tries to convince Craven to restore him to human form.
 Still bitter over Bedlo's earlier betrayal, Craven casts a spell to render him mute.